PrzZiomek/McAdventurer/README.md

 providing information about places, such as pictures, descriptions, references, and hints to further explore.
 The project is at an early stage - so far the app allows the user to find a given destination on the map and show the name of the clicked location.
-Furthermore, the app will be turned into a PWA (Progressive Web Application) and next functionalities will be added, and the app will also be uploaded to the internet.
+Furthermore, the app will be turned into a PWA (Progressive Web Application) and next functionalities will be added or improved, and the app will also be uploaded to the internet.

 Concepts and technology stack: